Astha29-01/GreenhouseGas_Emission_Edunet_Shells_Internship/README.md

-# 🌱 Greenhouse Gas Emission Prediction (IBM SkillsBuild - Week 2)
+# 🌱 Greenhouse Gas Emission Prediction

 This project is part of the IBM SkillsBuild Virtual Internship program in collaboration with Edunet Foundation.
 The task was to build a machine learning model that predicts **Supply Chain Emission Factors with Margins** using various descriptive and quality metrics from industrial emission data.